The Patent Litigation Law Review: Switzerland

 Swiss law provides different instruments that allow the taking of evidence before proceedings on the merits are commenced.
 These instruments have proven to work well and to deliver results quickly.

-The Swiss Code of Civil Procedure provides that courts must take evidence at any time before a case on the merits becomes pending if the requesting party has an 'interest worthy of protection'.
-According to now established case law, one such interest justifying the taking of evidence prior to the filing of an action on the merits is the requesting party's interest in being better able to assess the chances of success of a potential civil claim.
+The Code of Civil Procedure provides that courts must take evidence at any time before a case on the merits becomes pending if the requesting party has an 'interest worthy of protection'.40 According to now established case law, one interest justifying the taking of evidence prior to the filing of an action on the merits is the requesting party's interest in being better able to assess the chances of success of a potential civil claim.
 This tool is, in other words, designed to help avoid unnecessary proceedings.
-It has proved to be helpful in cases where a party requires information that is in the hands of the opponent to decide whether initiating a litigation is warranted or not.
+It has proved to be helpful in cases where a party requires information that is in the hands of the opponent to decide whether initiating a litigation is warranted.

-The patent act, on the other hand, introduced a new tool that in the literature has been denominated saisie helvétique.
-In order to not only preserve but establish evidence, the Federal Patent Court can be requested to order the exact description of an allegedly infringing process, of allegedly infringing products or of the means used for producing such products.
+The Patent Act, on the other hand, introduced a new tool that in the literature has been denominated saisie helvétique.
+In order to not only preserve but establish evidence, the Federal Patent Court can be requested to order the exact description of an allegedly infringing process, of the allegedly infringing products or of the means used for producing those products.41

 ii Further actions before the Federal Patent Court